Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 Decision time

-Korn finished up his college career at North Greenville in 2011 and spent 2012 training and searching for an opportunity to play professional football.
+Korn finished his college career at North Greenville in 2011 and spent 2012 training and searching for an opportunity to play professional football.

 In the spring of 2013 he got his chance and signed with the Arizona Rattlers of the Arena Football League.